ovh/docs/pages/web_cloud/web_cloud_databases/retrieve-logs/guide.en-asia.md

 > [!primary]
 >
-> As detailed above, logs are only available here in real time.
-This means that these logs will only appear if they are generated when you are in the `Logs`{.action} tab.
+> Since the logs are only available in real time, they are only genrated and displayed while the `Logs`{.action} tab is open.
 >
-> If you leave the `Logs`{.action} tab and come back to it later, the history that was previously displayed will be gone.
+> If you leave the `Logs`{.action} tab and come back to it later, the log history that was previously displayed will be gone.
 >

 ### Retrieve the log history of your Web Cloud Databases solution